02 Oct Green Tomato Marmalade

-- 4lb green tomatoes, cut into small pieces (about 9 cups)
+- 4 pounds green tomatoes, cut into small pieces (about 9 cups)

 - 5 cups sugar

 - ¼ cup minced crystallized ginger

 - Using a vegetable peeler, remove the top layer of rind from the oranges and lemon, being careful not to remove any of the bitter, white pith.
 Sliver the peels.
 Set aside while you segment the oranges and lemons.
 Click here for a video on how to do this.

 - In a small saucepan, boil the slivered peel in 1 cup water for 5 minutes.
 Drain and rinse.

 - Core the green tomatoes, then cut them into small pieces.
 Make sure these pieces are the size you want in your jam.

 - Place the citrus peel, pulp, green tomatoes, sugar, and ginger in a large pot.
-Bring to a boil and boil uncovered for 2 hours or until the jam sets.
+Bring to a boil and boil uncovered until the jam sets.
 The timing will vary greatly depending on how green your tomatoes are and how big you cut them.
+Mine took 2 hours.